jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 And none of them.

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
-But none did because each discipline had a limited toolbox of techniques.
+But none did because each fighting style had a limited toolbox of techniques.
 Sometimes those techniques were very effective in a real fight, like Brazilian jiu-jitsu's submissions or wrestling's dominant control.
 But many techniques like karate's katas, taekwondo's flashy high kicks, and boxing's obsession with standing toe-to-toe and swinging for a knockout were easily countered and therefore [ineffective](https://youtube.com/shorts/4IjqBuo3Bow?feature=share).

 After several more years of fighting in "no-holds-barred" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
-And, as Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their chosen techniques and beliefs.
+And, as Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their chosen techniques, styles, and beliefs.

-As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
-Mainly that teaching ineffective self-defense techniques doesn't have good job security and giving out awards in a floundering discipline isn't a good power base.
-When their loyal students got beat up in a street fight the worst teachers would invalidate the pain by commenting the students didn't do the techniques properly.
+As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out", their toolset wasn't good enough.
+Thus, they were teaching ineffective self-defense techniques and giving out awards in a floundering discipline.
+And, when their students asked about other disciplines teachers abused their power by telling stories of culture, ethics instead of evolution and efficiency.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

 Kickboxers trained submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
-Like a bumblebee going from flower to flower, these pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock participated in the cross-pollination of techniques and evolved skillsets far more complete than their old martial arts teachers and disciplines.
+Like a bumblebee going from flower to flower, these pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock participated in the cross-pollination of techniques and evolved skillsets far more complete than any one martial art teacher or discipline.

 By opening their mind, martial artists discarded loyalty to a single martial art and adopted evolution's philosophy of "adapt or die."
-The grades, belts, trophies, medals, and scholarships became stepping stones to building a complete skillset and not end-goals to be relished; a fighters physical pain was the best barometer of whether a technique was good or bad.
+A fighters physical pain was the best barometer of whether a technique was good or bad.
+The grades, belts, trophies, medals, and scholarships of old disciplines became stepping stones to building a complete skillset and not end-goals to be relished.
 Finally, human self-defense learned what every lifeform on Earth knows, artifical rulebooks will not save you in Nature.

 No deer in the world depends on a judge to save it when fleeing a bear, as no bear depends on a pundit declaring it the winner to get its next meal.
 Just like in Nature, the best martial art technique is entirely dependant on ones's opponent and surroundings while measuring the risks and rewards of the fight.

 Despite being misled by teachers, pundits, and judges, martial artists weren't stupid.
 Their fault is quite human; they fell prey to good storytelling.